 Students in grades K1-5 who live more than one mile from school qualify to ride a yellow school bus, unless the student lives outside of Boston.
-School bus transportation is provided to the Conservatory Lab by the Boston Public Schools Transportation Unit.
-Please direct questions about school bus transportation to the BPS Transportation Unit, at (617) 635-9520.
-Please let the school know of any changes that you make in your child's bus arrangements (e.g. new bus stop or different bus).
-Students in grades 6-8 will be provided a transportation pass for access to public transportation.
+School bus transportation is provided to the Conservatory Lab by the Boston Public Schools Transportation Department.
+Please direct questions about school bus transportation to the BPS Transportation Department, at (617) 635-9520.
+Please let the school know of any changes that you make in your child's bus arrangements.
+Students in grades 6-8 will be provided a M7, transportation pass, for access to public transportation.
 Families in grade 6 may submit a waiver to Boston Public Schools to request yellow bus service for their child in grade 6.
 Any request for yellow bus service for reasons of safety for students in grades 7 and 8 must also be submitted to Boston Public Schools.